 Six Reasons why you should attend the Ventura Surf Rodeo

 Featured image by Maya Sacks

 Surfers competing in vests and cowboy hats (and you never know who they’ll be; 11-time world champ Kelly Slater has shown up, just because the Surf Rodeo has an underground rep for plain fun), greased pig paddles, hay bale obstacle races, mechanical bulls, and musical stages scattered across the beach (over 30 bands this year).
-Now in its 11th year, there isn’t anything like Ventura’s two-day Surf Rodeo festival (coming July 13th and 14th at the Ventura Pier) anywhere.
+Ventura’s three-day Surf Rodeo festival (coming July 15th, 16th and 17th at the Ventura Pier) anywhere.
 Started by Ventura local John Drury (thank you, JD) as an antidote to all things serious (most notably, cut-throat surf contests), the Surf Rodeo has succeeded wildly at being wildly askance.
 Added spice, folks like Kelly Slater and Jack Johnson just show up.
 Yes, Jack played.

 At first glance, cowboys and surfers might seem an odd mix.
 Until, in Surf Rodeo style, you give it askance thought, and true wisdom dawns (Also true that Ventura — with its rich agricultural and surf heritage — is one of the rare places where surfers and cowboys are one and the same).

 Six surf-rodeo connections to ponder (because that’s enough)

 1. Cowboy wisdom could easily be surfer wisdom.

 “Courage is being scared to death – and saddling up anyway.”